semgrep/semgrep-docs/docs/playground.md

 ## Creating a rule

-There are two views that can be used to create a rule:
+There are two modes that can be used to create a rule:

 <dl>
-    <dt>Simple view</dt>
+    <dt>Simple mode</dt>
-    <dd>The simple view is best for quick and simple pattern-matching use cases, but does not display all Semgrep operators.</dd>
+    <dd>Simple mode is best for quick and simple pattern-matching use cases, but does not display all Semgrep operators.</dd>
-    <dt>Advanced view</dt>
+    <dt>Advanced mode</dt>
-    <dd>The advanced view provides the minimum required YAML keys for a Semgrep rule.
-To complete the rule, the advanced view requires users to fill in additional keys such as pattern operators or metadata.</dd>
+    <dd>Advanced mode provides the minimum required YAML keys for a Semgrep rule.
+To complete the rule, advanced mode requires users to fill in additional keys such as pattern operators or metadata.</dd>
 </dl>

 ### Learning Semgrep basics through simple mode

 Simple mode provides the **most common pattern-matching operators in Semgrep**.
-This view is used by default.

 The following **keys** are supported in this mode as drop-down boxes: